at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 ## Identification

 Research has shown that humans exhibit a kind of "randomness fingerprint".
-For example, a short paper by Schulz et al. [^9] re-identified participants with a simple Euclidian distance between the points in n-dimensional space.
-This suggests that humans generate random numbers in predictable, unique ways, and has application in cryptography as well.
+For example, a short paper by Schulz et al. [^9] re-identified participants with a simple Euclidian distance between the points in n-dimensional space, using only a sequence of 9 numbers.
+This suggests that humans generate random numbers in predictable, unique ways, and this has application in cryptography as well.

 ## Cryptography